After the traumas of the past week, the

 Albion, by contrast, were disappointing; a level or so below their real capabilities.

-Had Ben Foster not delivered a master class in goal - offering a host of new reasons why the England manager, Roy Hodgson, will take renewed notice - then the beating might have been quite severe.
+class in goal - offering a host of new reasons why the England manager,

 Feeling the heat: Rafael Benitez had to content with chants and banner abuse from the fans